 Dropshipping SEO – H1 tags

 Your H1 tag is like the title of a book.
-As the search engines read it, it is one of the first things that describes what a visitor will find on the webpage.
+As the search engines read it, it’s one of the first things that describes what a visitor will find on your webpage.
 If it’s a product page, your H1 tag will be the product title.
 If it’s a category, it will be the category name.
 Try using modifiers like ‘Best,’ ‘Top,’ and ‘Buy.’
 Here is a list of modifiers you can use to get started.

-Much like the image names and alt tags, don’t overdo it.
-This could be seen as spam.
-You may receive an over-optimization penalty if you overdo it.
-Notice the repetition of ‘blue widgets’ in the bad example, this is an example of ‘keyword stuffing.’
+Much like the image names and alt tags, don’t overdo it– This could be seen as spam.
+You may receive an over-optimization penalty if you do.
+Notice the repetition of ‘blue hats’ in the bad example, this is an example of ‘keyword stuffing.’

 A good H1 tag: